-When is the best time to travel to the British Isles?When should you plan your trip then?
+When should you plan your trip then?
 It all depends on your interests.
-Weather wise, outdoor fun is only for the hardiest from mid-November to February.
-Otherwise you could really pick any time to tour, with substantial savings to be had outside the tourist season.
-The tourist season generally runs from Easter to the October Bank Holiday, outside these times some attractions as well as accommodations might be closed.
-Check carefully when planning your trip to Ireland & the U.K. outside the tourist season (even though the peace and quiet even at major attractions can be rewarding.)
-High Season – July and August are the traditional months for those to take their vacation and the roads, attractions and accommodations can be crowded.
-This would be the only sensible time to enjoy a swim in the ocean.
-Read more about the seasons and when is the best time to travel to Ireland & the U.K. here.
+If you plan to travel from mid-November through February, outdoor activities are not for the faint of heart.
+Realistically, there is no bad time to travel to Ireland or the UK.
+It’s important to keep in mind that traveling outside of the tourist season will save you a substantial amount of money – on the flip side, some attractions and accommodations may not be available outside of tourist season.
+The tourist season runs from Easter through October Bank Holiday.
+Plan your trip to Ireland & the U.K. carefully outside the tourist season (even though the peace and quiet even at major attractions can be rewarding.)
+High season – when the tourist season is at its peak – is July and August.
+Roads, attractions and accommodations can be crowded.
+Due to the mild temperatures, this is the best time to take a swim in the ocean if you plan to hit the beach while on vacation.
+Read more about the seasons and when is the best time to travel to Ireland & the U.K..

-What should I pack for a trip to Ireland & the U.K.?The secret of coping with the weather in the British Isles lies in taking the correct clothing.
-You should prepare for moderately mild weather at all time and be able to supplement basic dress with a warm sweater, coat, and/or rainproof top.
-A hat/rain jacket is a good idea, an umbrella may not always be the best when it gets windy and you’re strolling in crowds.
-Be careful on sunny days especially on the beaches, the breeze can cool you while the sun still burns your skin.
-Take sensible footwear, most rural attractions and even some urban areas are best described as “rugged terrain” and the ground is bound to be wet occasionally.
+The secret of coping with the weather in the British Isles lies in taking the correct clothing.
+You should prepare for moderately mild weather at all times and be able to supplement basic attire with a warm sweater, coat and/or rainproof top.
+A hat and rain jacket is a good idea as an umbrella may not always be the best when it gets windy and you’re strolling through crowds.
+Be mindful of sunny days and remember to wear sunscreen – just because the breeze cools you off doesn’t mean you won’t get sunburned!
+Most rural attractions and even some urban areas are best described as “rugged terrain” and the ground is bound to be wet occasionally, so pack sensible footwear.
 Dress around the British Isles and in the pubs is very casual.
-Read more in our suggested packing lists here!
+Read more in our suggested packing lists.

 Please note, September may fluctuate between Shoulder Season and High Season.